PeggyJV/documentation/strategists/deploy/prerequisites/adaptors.md

 [**Adaptors**](../../../smart-contracts/advanced-smart-contracts/adaptors) integrate Cellars with external DeFi protocols, enabling them to use the assets in the protocol.
 Catalogue of adaptors is located in “src/modules/adaptors” and explanations about different adaptors can be found [**here**](https://github.com/PeggyJV/cellar-contracts/blob/main/docs/adapters.md).

-To deploy the desired adaptors should be imported from the catalogue and be used like this:
+Desired adaptors should be imported from the catalogue and be used like this:

 ``` solidity
 address public aaveV3ATokenAdaptor;